dhershman1/simple-card/README.md

 #### Return

-Returns an object with an `isValid` prop and a `info` prop.
+Returns an object with an `isValid` prop and a `cardType` prop.

 - `isValid` - `Boolean`: The Boolean whether or not the value passed the validation
-- `info` - `String`: The info property is usually what comes back as the Card type
+- `cardType` - `String`: The info property is usually what comes back as the Card type
     - Possible Values:
       - `'visa'`: The card number is a `Visa` type of number
       - `'discover'`: The card number is a `Discover` type of number